arvidn/libtorrent/docs/manual.rst

 	ses.set_peer_class_type_filter(flt);

-To make all peers on the internal network unthrottled:
+To make all peers on the internal network not subject to throttling:

 .. code:: c++